fmartinez1299/Capstone-Project-/README.md

 Feedback:
 This is an initial project proposal.
 Feedback and suggestions are welcome!

-2. AI-Powered Musical Instrument Store 🎸
+Idea 2.
+AI-Powered Musical Instrument Store
 Overview:
 This project aims to create a modern e-commerce website for musical instruments, leveraging AI-powered search and recommendations to enhance user experience.
 Inspired by platforms like Sweetwater and Guitar Center, this store will provide an intuitive shopping experience with smart search functionality.